 Types of Hand and Wrist Injuries and Their Settlement Value

-• Bone Fractures: Fractures of one or more of the bones in the hands or wrists is probably one of the most common hand and wrist injuries in car accident cases.
-For the most part, bone fractures in the hands are not very severe and have a lower value, but wrist bone fractures are more serious and those cases have a higher value.
+- Bone Fractures: Fractures of one or more of the bones in the hands or wrists are probably one of the most common hand and wrist injuries in car accident cases.
+For the most part, bone fractures in the hands are not very severe and have a lower value, but wrist bone fractures are more serious, and those cases have a higher value.

-• Nerve Damage: The hands, wrists, and fingers are connected to the brain through nerve pathways.
-This is how the brain sends signals to control movement of the hands.
+- Nerve Damage: The hands, wrists, and fingers are connected to the brain through nerve pathways.
+This is how the brain sends signals to control the movement of the hands.
 Injuries to the hands and wrists in car accidents can cause damage to the nerves and result in permanent impairment.
-These are high value cases, but you often need to file suit and litigate to force the insurance company to make a fair offer.
+These are high-value cases, but you often must file suit and litigate to force the insurance company to make a fair offer.

-• Crush Injury: A crush injury is one of the most severe types of hand and wrist injuries.
-A crush injury in a car crash usually happens in our attorneys’ experience when the hand gets crushed between objects like the steering wheel and the dashboard. it is usually a permanent injury.
+- Crush Injury: A crush injury is one of the most severe types of hand and wrist injuries.
+In our attorneys’ experience, a crush injury in a car crash usually happens when the hand gets crushed between objects like the steering wheel and the dashboard.
+It is usually a permanent injury.
 This can lead to significant tissue damage, fractures, and even the loss of fingers.

 The impact of a hand or wrist injury can vary widely from person to person.
 Factors such as an individual’s age, overall health, occupation, and lifestyle can all influence the perceived severity of the injury.
 For example, a professional musician may experience more significant financial losses and emotional distress from a hand injury than a couch potato.